viquta/Online_Daily_Work_Schedule/README.md

 [Instructions on how to use the application]

-## How my goals from phase 1 had changed in phase 2
+### How my goals from phase 1 had changed in phase 2

-The aim for this project is to have a functioning work schedule – where a user can log in their time for work – on a web browser that is connected to a relational database.
-The intended user for this project is for a middle- to large-sized company (20 – hundreds of employees).
-The first dynamic aspect of the system is a log-in function that requires a work account and password.
-This user account will be part of the database.
-Second, is the actual work schedule where the user can log their working hours.
-It will be a table that has relevant columns and rows.
-This table will be indirectly connected to the database.
-The user interface (UI) will be responsive enough to adapt to browsers on mobile devices as well as desktops.
-The overall benefit of this online work schedule for the user is that they can log in for their working hours at any place and any device.
-For the frontend, the login page will be done with Vue.js or HTML, CSS, JavaScript, and an AJAX enabled table structure, such as jGrid or DataTables.js, will be in use.
-There will be custom CSS to make the table page responsive for mobile devices, in case jGrid or DataTabels.js does not have this feature.
-The user should be able to put in their data in the table without page reload.
-The backend will consist of Node.js, Express.js and a relational database.
-Node.js will keep the workload balance and server-side logic.
-Express.js will be used as a framework to make the connection between the frontend and the database secure.
-The database will hold user account information, and work schedule tables.
-Additionally, it should store structured data securely and should only respond to authorized backend requests to maintain referential integrity and uphold security.
-Hence, MariaDB would be a good starting choice
+In phase 1, my vision was to create a work schedule application suitable for a middle- to large-sized company, focusing on accessibility from various devices.
+The core features included a login system and a work schedule table where users could log their working hours.
+I planned to use Vue.js for the frontend, potentially with jGrid or DataTables.js for the schedule display, and Node.js with Express.js for the backend, connected to a MariaDB database.

+In phase 2, while the core goals remained the same, the scope was adjusted to focus on a reliable daily schedule for individual users.
+The multi-user aspect for a larger company was scaled back.
+I successfully implemented the login system with encrypted passwords, a daily schedule view, and the ability to add and delete tasks, all connected to a MariaDB database.

+The technology stack remained largely consistent with the initial plan, utilizing Vue.js 3, Bootstrap 5, Pinia, and DataTables on the frontend, and Node.js with Express.js on the backend.
+Authentication was implemented using Express Sessions and bcrypt.

+The main difference lies in the scale and specific features.
+Phase 1 envisioned a more complex system for a larger organization, while Phase 2 prioritized a streamlined, functional application for individual use.
+Future development could revisit the multi-user aspect and expand on the authentication system with features like password complexity requirements, accounts integrated with an Active Directory from Windows, and using MSSQL instead of MariaDB to fit in a corporate context.

 ## License